Feedback rectifiable pairs and stabilization of switched linear systems: Construction of the feedback rectification

 } with {

 } The matrix $ $ has full rank.
-Thus by Theorem \ref{thm:main_real}, the two pairs are feedback rectifiable over $\Omega_\R=\R\times\R\setminus\{(\lambda,\mu)\,|\,2\lambda=\mu\}$.
-Since $\Omega_\R\subset\Theta$ we have feedback rectifiablity over $\Theta$.
-It follows immediately, that the switched system \eqref{eq:sys_switched_process} is stabilizable via rectification, c.f.
-Theorem \ref{thm:stabilizable}.
-Note that the obtained set $\Omega_\R$ may not contain all pairs in $\R\times\R$ for which the rectifiability condition \eqref{def:ferec} can be satisfied, see Example~\ref{ex:defective}.
+Thus by Theorem \ref{thm:main_real}, the two pairs are feedback rectifiable over $\Omega_\R$.
+Since $\Omega_\R\subset\Theta$ we have feedback rectifiability over $\Theta$.
+It follows immediately, that the switched system~\eqref{eq:sys_switched_process} is stabilizable via rectification, c.f.
+Theorem~\ref{thm:stabilizable}.

 Next we design the control law \eqref{eq:control_law} that stabilizes the switched system.
 Therefore we constructed the feedback matrices $F_q$ from equation \eqref{def:ferec} using Algorithm \ref{alg:F}.